 In the days leading up to your vacation, follow this pre travel checklist.
 This will guide you through everything you need to do before leaving for your vacation.
 Packing tips, household chores, paying bills, and more!

 As far as the days after your vacation goes, follow this post vacation checklist.
 This will walk you through everything you should do once you get home, to take some stress off your shoulders!
-Additionally, coming home from traveling can lead to some sadness, so make sure you read out a guide on how to combat the post vacation slump.
+Additionally, coming home from traveling can lead to some sadness, so make sure you read out a guide on how to combat post vacation depression.

 Having a plan for the days before and after your trip will save you from cramming everything you need to do all at once.
 You want your travel experience to be as stress-free as possible, and this will help ease some travel-related stresses!

 Vacation Itinerary Mistake #4: Not having backup ideas

 The last thing you want to think about when looking at your vacation itinerary is things not working out.
 However, traveling is like that!
 Sometimes your plans just don’t work out as you hoped, and that’s ok- as long as you planned for it.